The Atlantic League, pioneer of the robo umps, will return to human umps in 2022

 The extended pitcher’s mound, on the other hand, didn’t necessarily provide the change that MLB was looking for.
 That change was made in an attempt to increase contact and action on the base paths, but the Atlantic League said in its announcement Thursday that the results of the extended pitcher’s mound were inconclusive, prompting the return back to the original length.

-The Post interviewed Atlantic League pitchers, pitching coaches and managers about the change last year, and while pitchers said they didn’t notice the difference as they were pitching, they did acknowledge that the distance was creating a physical toll on their bodies.
+The Post interviewed Atlantic League pitchers, pitching coaches and managers about the change last year, and while pitchers said they didn’t notice the difference as they were pitching, they did acknowledge that the distance was creating a physical toll.

 Adam Wainwright, a 16-year veteran for the St. Louis Cardinals, tweeted Thursday that the dimensions of baseball are “scary awesome” and that the move back to the traditional distance was a good move for pitchers.
 He added that the extended distance wouldn’t have benefited pitchers in the Atlantic League trying to reach the majors.